Certora/Documentation/docs/prover/cli/conf-file-api.md

     ```
     { "solc": "solc4.25", "loop_iter": "2" }
     ```
-    Note that conf files do not use JSON numbers; numbers are encoded as strings.
+    Note that in conf files numbers are also encoded as strings.

-* Flags that expect multiple arguments (such as {ref}`--packages`) are encoded as JSON lists.
+* Options that expect multiple arguments (for example {ref}`--packages`) are encoded as JSON lists.
 For example,
     ```
     certoraRun --packages @balancer-labs/v2-solidity-utils=pkg/solidity-utils \